kiarahernandezm/kiaraahernandez/_pages/about.md

 ---
 permalink: /
-title: "Hi there!
-I'm Ethan"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Ph.D Candidate in the Department of Government at Harvard University.
-I completed my B.A. in Political Science and History at the University of Michigan.
-Prior to starting at Harvard, I worked as a Research Analyst at YouGov in San Francisco, California.

-My research sits the intersection of international & comparative political economy and political psychology and behavior.
-My dissertation project investigates how publics, governments, and firms imagine, evaluate, and construct nationality for multinational corporations, and the effects of corporate nationality on policymaking, regulatory outcomes, and corporate lobbying behavior.

-I am affiliated with the Institute for Quantitative Social Science (IQSS) and the Center for American Political Studies (CAPS).
-I am also a Senior Lab Manager at Harvard’s Digital Lab for the Social Sciences (DLABSS).

-In my spare time, I enjoy photography, playing guitar, studying chess, and agonizing over Michigan athletics.
+I am a Ph.D. candidate in Government at Harvard University and a James M. and Cathleen D. Stone PhD Scholar in Inequality and Wealth Concentration at the Harvard Kennedy School.
+My research interests are in political psychology and political behavior.
+Within these fields, I am primarily interested in the effects of macro-level economic transformations, economic inequality, and demographic change on intergroup relations and political attitudes in the U.S.

+My research is generously supported by the Russell Sage Foundation, the Stone PhD Scholar Fellowship, the American Political Science Association Diversity Fellowship Program, and the GSAS Prize Fellowship.
+I am an affiliate of the Center for American Political Studies and the Institute for Quantitative Social Science, and a Graduate Student Researcher with The Shift Project.
+I was formerly the graduate student coordinator of the Working Group in Political Psychology and Behavior.

+I spent my childhood in California, Germany, and, primarily, the suburbs of Houston, TX.
+I am the proud product of K-12 public schools and a third-generation Mexican American.
+Outside of the PhD, I enjoy running, playing tennis, and am trying to finally learn French.

-I can be contacted at <ethanmiles@g.harvard.edu.>
+I can be reached by email at <khernandez@g.harvard.edu.>